Quit Smoking Timeline – What Happens When You Stop Smoking?

 15 Years After Quitting

-15 years of being smoke free makes the risk of coronary heart disease equal to that of a person who never smoked.
+Fifteen years of being smoke-free make the risk of coronary heart disease equal to that of a person who never smoked.

 20 Years After Quitting

-By 20 years after quitting, a person’s chances of cigarette-related death is the same as a person that has never had a cigarette in their life.
+By 20 years after quitting, a person’s chances of cigarette-related death are the same as a person that has never had a cigarette in their life.

 Are E-Cigarettes or Vaping Safer than Cigarettes?